 Blackmail involves a threat to do something that would cause a person to suffer embarrassment or financial loss, unless that person meets certain demands.
 The threat might include:

-- to reveal private about a person that is likely to cause them embarrassment;
+to reveal private information about a person that is likely to cause them embarrassment;

 In order to avoid the threatened action, a blackmail victim must pay money to the blackmailer or perform some other action.
 The action demanded by the blackmailer may or may not be illegal itself.
 The growth of the Internet has also led to overlap between blackmail and cybercrime.

 Many forms of blackmail are considered crimes under state or federal law.
 Most states treat blackmail as a type of extortion or coercion, which involves threats of violence or other harm in order to compel a person to do something.
 Blackmail is generally classified as a felony, which could result in multi-year prison sentences and large fines.